happyleavesaoc/python-firetv/README.md

 - `GET /devices/<device_id>/apps/<app_id>/start`
 - `GET /devices/<device_id>/apps/<app_id>/stop`

-app_id must be a package name, e.g. org.xbmc.kodi
+app_id must be a package name, e.g. org.xbmc.kodi or com.netflix.ninja

 ## Python 3
 `firetv` depends on [python-adb](https://github.com/google/python-adb), a pure-python implementation of the ADB protocol.
 It and its dependency [M2Crypto](https://github.com/martinpaljak/M2Crypto) are written for Python 2.
 Until they support Python 3, or an alternative is available, `firetv` will not support Python 3.
 The HTTP server is provided as a way for Python 3 (or other) software to utilize the features of `firetv`.